gdm413229/swwmgz_m/README.md

 Actual 100% invisibility guaranteed, a relic from the old UnSX days.

-The ghost artifact is capable of turning you absolutely invisible when standing still, and just slightly more visible when moving, depending on speed.
+The ghost artifact is capable of turning you absolutely invisible.
+However, it does not prevent you from making noise, so it's best to use it to sneak past certain encounters, or prepare surprise attacks.

-Firing of course nullifies the effect for a while.

 This powerup lasts 60 seconds and cannot be toggled.